-How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood
+How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood - E!
+Online

 And the Maddens are all about family, a value Nicole said she's come to respect even more after being adopted into the family's "large support system."

 "I am a devoted sister-in-law," Nicole said on Watch What Happens Live.
-"I'm happy for anyone who is happy, and I want everyone to be surrounded with love."
+"I'm happy for anyone who is happy and I want everyone to be surrounded with love."

-Which is why she set up her brother-in-law with Cameron in May 2014, though the pair had actually met a few times prior over the years.
+Which is why she set up her brother-in-law with Cameron in May 2014, though the actress had actually met Benji a few times prior over the years.

 "The first thing I said when I first met my husband was, 'He's hot,'" Cameron recalled to Andy Cohen in 2016.
 "How come I didn't know this before?
 We had never been in the same circle."
 And it was super-serious super-fast for the couple, as they ended up getting married in a private ceremony in January 2015, six months after they first began dating, with Nicole and Cam's BFF Drew Barrymore serving as bridesmaids.